-In that regard, it is important to recall that in 2015, the Prosecution Body adopted a settlement decision in relation to an abuse of a dominant position, which was a first in Belgium.11 The European Commission, for example, does not apply the settlement procedure to abuses of a dominant position.
+With regard to abuses of a dominant position, it is important to recall that in 2015, the Prosecution Body adopted a settlement decision in relation to an abuse of a dominant position, which was a first in Belgium.16 The European Commission, for example, does not apply the settlement procedure to abuses of a dominant position.

 ii Trends, developments and strategies

-Finally, decisions could be expected in the areas where dawn raids took place in 2016 and 2017.
+Finally, decisions could be expected in the areas where dawn raids took place in the last three to four years.